 Outside the March makes theatre on Turtle Island, the Land we are on, also known by many other names.
-We are specifically based in Land known as Toronto, or Tkaronto, which includes the traditional territory of the Anishinaabeg, Cree, the Wendat, Haudenosaunee, the Mississaugas of the Credit First Nation, and is know home to many diverse First Nations, Inuit and Métis people.
+We are specifically based in the Land known as Toronto, or Tkaronto, which includes the traditional territory of the Anishinaabeg, Cree, the Wendat, Haudenosaunee, the Mississaugas of the Credit First Nation, and is know home to many diverse First Nations, Inuit and Métis people.

-Outside the March is undergoing a year-long staff educational initiative as well as an internal strategic planning session to address how we can better honour and serve Indigenous art and artists, and support these storytellers in sharing their own art, histories, and culture.
+Outside the March is undergoing a year-long staff educational initiative as well as an internal strategic planning session to address how we can better honour and serve Indigenous art and artists, and support these storytellers in sharing their own art, histories and culture.
 If you have feedback or questions about this land acknowledgement or anything else, we welcome you to email us at Info@outsidethemarch.ca.

 Our Values